 Today you can visit the castle, and walk through its rooms, almost as they would have looked during William’s time.
 And it’s not just the building itself, but much of the original furniture and decoration has been restored.
 Wall coverings and art from the original structure were saved and are on display once again, and in some places even the original intricate wood floors have survived.
 There are the original Belgian tapestries (which were the most costly decorations in the castle), spectacular beaded wall coverings, furniture, fabrics, oil paintings, an armory, and more.

 The last two photos in the gallery above show you those beaded wall coverings.
-They really are incredible.
+They really are incredible, and I was almost mesmerized by the play of light.
 Each little panel shows clothing fashions through the ages, and the beadwork shimmers and dances in the light and almost looks like it’s moving.

 You’ll also see the little chapel with its stained glass, lion decor, and the place where William himself was buried in the crypt in 1803.